tarasowski/backend/dynamodb/000_database_introduction.md

 - It's possbile for an entity to have a (unary) relationship to itself - this is called a recursive relationship
 - Recursion can be used to implement heirarchical relationships

-In the example we need to remember that the mamagerId is the employeeId it just have a different key here in order to allows a specific type of relationship between employees.
+In the example we need to remember that the managerId is the employeeId it just have a different key here in order to allows a specific type of relationship between employees.
 This types of relationships can be very useful for tracking e.g. customer referrals, another great use is to implement hierarchies

 ![One to One](./images/recursive.png)